 Some civilians may have been tried at Courts Martial if the country or area was under martial law.
-See the AJCP War Office Handbook for microfilm numbers and request this material via the catalogue to view it in the Library's Newspapers and Family History zone of the Library.
+See the War Office records, 1770-1960 [microform] / as filmed by the AJCP, and use the Finding aid.
+Alternatively, use the AJCP War Office Handbook for microfilm numbers and request this material via the catalogue to view it in the Library's Newspapers and Family History zone of the Library.

 Trial by media

 A report of the convict’s trial may appear in a newspaper of the time, often newspapers may be the only source of information about a convict's trial.
-Try searching for a report of a trial using the following online newspaper databases in eResources:
+Try searching for a report of a trial by using your Library login in for eResources.
+Go to the Browse eResources tab, then search for the following databases:

 Alternatively, search the catalogue for relevant newspapers on microfilm.

 The British Newspaper Archive may also have newspapers which mention a convict.
-It is free to search this archive, however you will need to purchase a subscription or pay a fee to view artilces.
+It is free to search this archive, however you will need to purchase a subscription or pay a fee to view articles.